ErnestGu/ErnestGu.github.io/README.md

 <h1 align="center">Ernest's Skills Tree</h1>
 <p align="center">
-	Ernest is currently working as Assosiate Regional Marketing Manager at <a href="https://www.beckmancoulter.com/">Beckman Coulter</a>, a member of <a href="https://www.danaher.com/">Danaher Group</a>, where He work on innovative MKT activities and strategic project execution.
+	Ernest is currently working as Associate Regional Marketing Manager at <a href="https://www.beckmancoulter.com/">Beckman Coulter</a>, a member of <a href="https://www.danaher.com/">Danaher Group</a>, where He work on innovative MKT activities and strategic project execution.
 He got Master's degree under the joint training of <a href="https://www.med.tsinghua.edu.cn/">School of Medicine</a>, and <a href="https://www.cs.tsinghua.edu.cn/">Department of Computer Science and Technology</a>, <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>.
 He did Bachelor at  <a href="https://mse.bit.edu.cn/index.htm">School of Material Science and Engineering</a>, <a href="https://www.bit.edu.cn/">Beijing Institute of Technology</a>
 </p>